The Story Behind Apple's 1984 Ad

 Unfortunately, Apple's board didn't concur.
 When the board was shown the ad, cofounder Mike Markula suggested that Apple drop Chiat/Day altogether.
 The rest of the board was not impressed either.

-Steve Wozniak, who was still friends with Jobs at the time, heard about the board's refusal to support the adfrom Jobs, who also showed it to him.
+Steve Wozniak, who was still friends with Jobs at the time, heard about the board’s refusal to support the ad from Jobs, who also showed it to him.
 Wozniak loved the ad and offered to pay for the spot personally if Jobs was unable to get Apple to air the ad.

 When Jobs told Sculley of Wozniak's support, he gave the decision to marketing manager, Bill Campbell (future CEO of Intuit), who loved the ad.
 Manuals was scrapped.

 Contrary to popular belief, 1984 did not run just once.
-In order to make it eligible for Cannes, Apple bought airtime on KMVT in Twin Falls Idaho at 1:00 AM in December 1983.
+In order to make it eligible for Cannes, Apple bought airtime on KMVT in Twin Falls, Idaho at 1:00 AM in December 1983.
 On January 22, six weeks later, the ad aired for SuperBowl XVIII (between the Redskins and Raiders in Tampa Bay), and it was a sensation.
 The ad was awarded the top prize at Cannes and was replayed constantly on news programs following the game.
 Chiat/Day estimated that 1984 generated over $5 million in free publicity.

-of the SuperBowl, and it was updated in 2004 - the ad's 20th
+The 1984 ad is considered the greatest commercial in the history of the SuperBowl, and it was updated in 2004 – the ad’s 20th anniversary – to include an iPod.

 Further Reading

-- Link: 1984 ad, QuickTime movie
+- 1984 ad, QuickTime movie

 Bibliography